-4A-ii.
+4a-iii.
 Develop a document that outlines the development proposal review process and criteria for historic properties to educate staff, departments, committees, and the public.

-Clear procedures will provide staff efficiency and inform property owners and commissions on the approval standards are for each step of the process.
+Clear procedures will provide staff efficiency and inform property owners and commissions on the approval standards for each step of the process.